Science Day at Belgian Red Cross-Flanders

 05/12/25

-On Sunday, 23 November, our CEBaP researchers, together with our colleagues from TReC (Transfusion Research Center) and the Blood Service, welcomed science enthusiasts at the headquarters of Belgian Red Cross-Flanders in Mechelen during the yearly Science Day.
+On Sunday 23 November, together with our colleagues from the Transfusion Research Center and the Blood Service, we welcomed science enthusiasts at the headquarters of Belgian Red Cross-Flanders in Mechelen during the yearly Science Day (In Dutch: Dag van de Wetenschap).

 It was an exciting day full of enthusiastic questions and genuine interest.
 We would like to thank all contributors and everyone who stopped by to discover how science and research shape everyday practice at Belgian Red Cross-Flanders.